Luismahou/grunt-hashres/README.md

-## grunt-hasres has been updated to Grunt 0.4. if you're still using Grunt 0.3.x go to [old version documentation](https://github.com/Luismahou/grunt-hashres/blob/master/README-grunt-0.3.md)
+## grunt-hashres has been updated to Grunt 0.4. if you're still using Grunt 0.3.x go to [old version documentation](https://github.com/Luismahou/grunt-hashres/blob/master/README-grunt-0.3.md)

 # grunt-hashres